-Spain ultimatum over Catalan secession bid
+Spain deadline on Catalan secession passes

 There are fears that this may lead to civil unrest in Catalonia.

-Article 155 of Spain's 1978 constitution allows Madrid to impose direct rule in a crisis but it has never been invoked in democratic Spain.
+Article 155 of Spain's 1978 constitution, which cemented democratic rule after the death of dictator General Franco three years earlier, allows Madrid to impose direct rule in a crisis but it has never been invoked.

 In the lead-up to the deadline, there have been mass protests over the detention of two leaders of the separatist movement.